-This subseries has many letters interesting for the insight they provide into slavery.
-On 20 March 1844 Ballard received a letter about removing a slave named Maria and her daughter, who were living with Boyd and about whom the writer, J. M. Duffield, was very concerned.
+Letters in this time period provide insight into the institution of slavery.
+On 20 March 1844 Ballard received a letter about removing an enslaved woman named Maria and her daughter, who were living with Boyd and about whom the writer, J. M. Duffield, was very concerned.
 Another letter of 29 May 1848 from Duffield urged Ballard to save Maria who was being whipped nearly to death.
 Duffield wanted to buy her before she was killed, and said that her "unfortunate child" has already been sent North to be brought up, educated, and reside forever.
-On 2 April 1853, Boyd wrote Ballard about the will of a man named Baldwin who had attempted to free his slaves and send them to Liberia, but Boyd reported that the will would soon be overturned and they should be able to buy the slaves cheap. [?]
+On 2 April 1853, Boyd wrote Ballard about the will of a man named Baldwin who had attempted to free the people he enslaved and send them to Liberia, but Boyd reported that the will would soon be overturned and they should be able to buy the enslaved people cheap. [?]
 Crutchfield of Louisville writes on 23 February 1856: "Big Lewis made a pleasure trip to Canada about the 2nd of January last--and has forgot to come back--the river being frozen over so long has afforded an opportunity for a great number of slaves to leave Ky.
 You will see by our police reports--that we have one of the agents--for the under-ground Rail Road in limbo and will give him the extent of the law i suppose (which is 2 years in the State Penitentiary)--I wish now that I had sold Lewis to you last fall when I found that he was gone I immediately sold his wife and children to Alterburn and will bring all the ballance of my negroes down with me..."

-The series contains three letters from slaves.
-Lucile Tucker wrote on 25 June 1847 about sending a power of attorney to someone who can emancipate her without her going to New Orleans from Georgia to meet Ballard, "for life you know is very uncertain and you might die before I can see you."
-On 6 May 1853, the pregnant Virginia wrote Ballard from a slave trader's yard in Texas begging for his intervention and help to prevent her sale.
+In this time period Ballard received letters from three enslaved women.
+Lucile Tucker wrote on 25 June 1847 (see folder 112) about sending a power of attorney to someone who can emancipate her without her going to New Orleans from Georgia to meet Ballard, "for life you know is very uncertain and you might die before I can see you."
+On 6 May 1853 (see folder 191), the pregnant Virginia wrote Ballard from a slave trader's yard in Texas begging for his intervention and help to prevent her sale.
 This letter is particularly poignant because of Virginia's condemnation of a man (apparently not Ballard; perhaps Boyd) who could sell his own children as well as their mother.
-A letter of 8 August 1853 from the slave trader, C. M. Rutherford, reports that the slave Virginia and one of her children had been sold but that her oldest child had not.
+A letter of 8 August 1853 (see folder 196) from the slave trader, C. M. Rutherford, reports that Virginia Boyd and one of her children had been sold but that her oldest child had not.
 On 22 October 1854, Delia wrote (presumably to Ballard, although the recipient is not named) asking him to buy her husband.

-There are a few letters from Ballard's old slave trading partners in this subseries, mostly social, but a few related to business.
+There are a few letters from Ballard's human trafficking partners in this time period, mostly social, but a few related to business.
 On 4 January 1856, John Armfield wrote for Ballard to meet him in New Orleans "when I will pay you your ballance and I hope for ever close our old firm."
 Armfield wrote again on 29 August 1859, mainly about their advancing age and failing health.
 Joseph Alsop wrote on 7 April 1860 to tell Ballard about Alsop's father's death, and giving a description of the new businesses in Fredricksburg, Va., and the prospects for the city's future.

 International events appear in the letters mainly in relation to their expected effect on the price of cotton.
 Thus, W. Cox wrote on 24 July 1859, "The news from Europe is very gratifying--I hope the worst is now over & that cotton will improve as the season advances.
 All we want is peace but I fear we shall not be gratified until that villain Louis Napoleon is put down.
 But who will draw the lions teeth & cut off his claws?"